Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Results and Discussion

 \section{Results and Discussion}

-Figure~\ref{g2Z} shows DLS and XPCS intensity autocorrelation functions for IPN microgels with fixed PAAc content ($C_{PAAc}$=29 \%) at different concentrations $C_w$ and fixed temperature ($T$=311 K) when the particles are in the shrunken state.
-At low $C_w$ values the intensity scattering functions are well described by a monomodal decay capturing the particle diffusion in the high dilution limit.
+Figure~\ref{fig:g2Z} shows DLS and XPCS intensity autocorrelation functions at 0.05 \% $\leq$ C$_w$ $\leq$ 1.0 \% and 1.0 \% < C$_w$ $\leq$ 5.0 \% respectively, for IPN microgels with fixed PAAc content ($C_{PAAc}$=24.6 \%) at different concentrations $C_w$ and fixed temperature $T$=311 K (red arrow in Fig. \ref{fig:g2Z}(b)) when the particles are in the shrunken state.
+At low $C_w$ the intensity scattering functions are well described by a monomodal decay capturing the particle diffusion in the high dilution limit.
 As the particle concentration increases a dynamical decoupling is observed and a two-step relaxation, characteristic of glass-forming systems approaching the glass transition, comes out.
-The monomodal decay for $C_w \leq$0.6 \% and the final decay for $C_w >$0.6 \% are well described by the Kohlrausch-Williams-Watts expression~\cite{HansenMcDonald2013}:
+The monomodal decay for $C_w$ < 0.6 \% and the final decay for $C_w$ $\geq$ 0.6 \% are well described by the Kohlrausch-Williams-Watts expression~\cite{KohlrauschAnnPhys1854, WilliamsFaradayTrans1970}:

-where $ b \cdot A^2 $ is the coherence factor, $\tau$ the structural relaxation time and $\beta$ the shape exponent, representing a phenomenological hallmark of glass forming liquid dynamics.
-The fits are shown as full lines in Fig.~\ref{g2Z}.
+where $ b \cdot A^2 $ is the coherence factor, $\tau$ the structural relaxation time and $\beta$ the shape parameter, representing a phenomenological hallmark of glass forming liquid dynamics.
+The fits are shown as full lines in Fig.~\ref{fig:g2Z}.

+The normalised structural relaxation time is reported in Fig.\ref{fig:tauDLS}(a) for different $C_{PAAc}$ as a function of C$_w$: with increasing PAAc content a steeper growth and a divergence occurring at lower concentrations are found.
+This can be related to the increased interactions due to COOH groups belonging to PAAc chains as deeply discussed in Ref.~\cite{NigroJCIS2019}.
+Our data are well described by the super-Arrhenius expression:

+where $C_{w0}$ sets the apparent divergence, $D_{C_w}$ controls the growth of the structural relaxation time and $\tau_0$ is the characteristic structural relaxation time in the high dilution limit.

+In Fig.\ref{fig:tauDLS}(b) the data for each PAAc content are rescaled by content are rescaled by $C_g$, which is the $C_w$ at which the relaxation time is 100 s.
+One can observe that at T=311 K the curves show a more and more fragile behaviour by increasing PAAc content while a strong (Arrhenius-like) behaviour is recovered only in the case of microgels at T=297 K (blue arrow in Fig.\ref{fig:g2Z}(b)), for all the investigated PAAc contents.
+As an example only $C_{PAAc}$=24.6 \% (open symbols) is reported in Fig.\ref{fig:g2Z}(b).
+This result points out that in microgels, by changing PAAc content and/or temperature, different dynamical behaviours can be achieved as in the case of molecular glass formers \cite{AngellPNAS1995}.